So blue my hills, so misty blue,

 This is the cover to a wonderfully illustrated and thoroughly detailed work on the subject of Pennsylvania Dutch barn stars:

-I own this book, have met its millennial author on several occasions and witnessed him deliver a handful speeches on this form of folk-art (as well as others), and have attended a lecture given by one of the world’s foremost folk scholars on American folk culture in general, and on the history and folkways of the Pennsylvania Germans in particular, Dr. Don Yoder, the man who penned the foreword to Patrick’s work.
-I personally recommend purchasing this book if the topic intrigues you.
+Dr. Don Yoder, the man who penned the foreword to Patrick’s work, is one of the world’s foremost folk scholars on American folk culture in general, and on the history and folkways of the Pennsylvania Germans in particular.
+I recommend purchasing this book if the topic intrigues you.
 I find the subject matter as elucidated by Donmoyer to be highly edifying.
 The book costs $30 and the money goes to support the Pennsylvania German Cultural Heritage Center at Kutztown University which focuses on preserving the history and heritage of the Pennsylvania German people: Volume II of the Annual Publication Series for 2013

 Found here, http://www.thehexfactory.com, the following images reveal Hunter M. Yoder’s (if not closely related to Don Yoder, then almost for certain distantly related based on birthplaces and last name) heathen take on this particular art form.
 Some are faithful to the more traditional motifs found in the region while others incorporate pagan symbolism and imagery.
 [It should be noted, however, that the swastika itself, for instance, while although a traditional motif in PA Dutch barn stars, has pre-christian, European pagan origins]: